-For more than 25 years, nurses of the Minnesota Nurses Association (MNA) have been collecting information on how short staffing impacts patient care and patient safety.
+For more than 25 years, nurses of the Minnesota Nurses Association (MNA) have been collecting information on how short staffing negatively impacts patient care and risks patient safety.
 Evidence-based studies demonstrate that it is critical to have adequate staffing because it results in better patient outcomes (Dixon, 2021).
 Studies illustrate that the number of patients a nurse has at one time affects their ability to safely care for patients and ultimately advance their plan of care through to discharge.

-Nurses are astounded that hospital executives continue to ignore their calls for adequate staffing, despite consistent testimony from hospital administrators that they trust their nurses to know what the staffing needs are at the bedside.
+Nurses are astounded that hospital management continues to ignore their calls for adequate staffing, despite consistent testimony from hospital administrators that they trust their nurses to know what the staffing needs are at the bedside.
 In addition, hospitals are frequently cited for staffing deficiencies when the U.S. Centers for Medicare and Medicaid Services (CMS) conducts audits.

-Clearly, 2021 was a continuation of extraordinary challenges faced in 2020 with registered nurse staffing.
+Clearly, 2022 was a continuation of extraordinary challenges faced in 2021 with registered nurse staffing.

-- Patients continued to present more acutely ill - Patients presented with high acuity illnesses and symptoms physicians thought we had learned how to treat, only to find out a different variant required different treatment - Policies on care delivery, capacity, safety, and quarantine changed weekly - Management response is minimal at best
+- Patients continued to present more acutely ill - Patients presented with high acuity illnesses and symptoms physicians thought we had learned how to treat, only to find out a different variant required different treatment, even new diseases - Major hospital systems unnecessarily drew out contract negotiations - Management response is minimal at best